South Jamesport Avenue will bear the honorary designation “Detective Brian Simonsen Way.”

 Simonsen, 42, was a 19-year NYPD veteran.
 He was killed responding to a report of an armed robbery in the Queens precinct he served.

-He is interred in Jamesport Cemetery on South Jamesport Avenue, the road he lived on and where his mother still lives.
+He is interred in Jamesport Cemetery on South Jamesport Avenue, the road he lived on.
 Simonsen was a resident of Calverton at the time of his death.

 “[T]he Jamesport Fire Department requested that the town honor Simonsen’s life of public service and dedication to our community,” according to the resolution to be voted on Tuesday evening.